Updated October 26, 2019

 The argument that patients were really developing stomach cancer from the H. pylori, instead of from drugs like Nexium, Prilosec, and Prevacid, however, didn’t hold up.
 In October 2017, a separate group of researchers found, in a study of over 60,000 patients, that “long-term PPIs use was associated with a 2.4-fold increase in gastric cancer risk in H. pylori-infected subjects who had received eradication therapy.”
 That is to say, patients with H. pylori were at an even greater risk of stomach cancer if they took PPIs.
 Moreover, the researchers found evidence of a “dose-response” relationship, which means that people who took PPIs daily were at a higher risk, and people who took PPIs daily for more than three years were at the highest risk.
 That sort of “dose-response” is considered throughout the field of epidemiology to be important evidence that a drug is causing a side effect.

 Then, two months later, in December 2017, a group of gastroenterologists who were alarmed by this data performed an analysis using the records of their patients who had been treated for H. pylori and found that PPI use increased the risk of gastric cancer.
+In May 2019, epidemiologists analyzed seven different epidemiological studies and concluded that “even after H. pylori eradication, long-term PPI use is still associated with an increased risk of gastric cancer by more than twofold.”

 How Do Proton-Pump Inhibitors Increase The Risk Of Gastric Cancer?

-Proton-pump inhibitors are related to a particular type of stomach cancer, called non-cardia adenocarcinoma.
+Proton-pump inhibitors are most closely related to a particular type of stomach cancer, called non-cardia adenocarcinoma.
 These are stomach cancers that develop outside of the “cardia,” which is the top of the stomach, where it connects to the esophagus.

 The risk of cancer with PPIs comes from the same process as the benefits of PPIs: the long-term suppression of stomach acid.
 When PPIs reduce stomach acid, they also stimulate the production of gastrin, a powerful growth hormone.
 A pharmacological review in 2015 showed that most patients who took PPIs long-term developed hypergastrinaemia, which in turn promotes cell hyperplasia, a form of excessive cell growth that can progress into cancer.
 In fact, gastrin plays such a prominent role that many forms of stomach cancer treatment focus on blocking the effects of gastrin.

 PPIs are more effective in treating issues like GERD in part because they work over a longer period of time than histamine2-receptor antagonists (H2RAs), synthetic prostaglandin analogs, and anticholinergics.
 PPIs bind to activated gastric parietal cells and permanently inhibit acid secretion until the gastric tissue can synthesize new proton pumps, a process that takes between 24 and 36 hours.
 Thus, if someone takes PPIs daily for months or years, that person will go the whole time with inhibited proton pumps, and a corresponding constant increase in gastrin and other growth-promoting hormones.
 Those are the same hormones that can promote tumors, pre-cancerous lesions, and cancer.
+One study also noted that users of PPIs were twice as likely to develop liver cancer (hepatocellular carcinoma), potentially due to “dysbiosis,” or harmful changes in gut bacteria, which can lead to pro-inflammatory cytokines that promote cancer.

 Is The FDA Going To Recall Nexium, Prilosec, Or Prevacid?